 - For the most part, Rice Dream is soy-free.
 A few of the varieties contain soy lecithin.
 This is rarely a problem with soy allergies, but be sure to check the labels if allergies are a concern.

 - The Mint Carob Chip flavor is not gluten-free, it contains malted barley.
-The other two (and several other Rice Dream flavors) are gluten-free though.

 Where to Purchase: At present Rice Dream Frozen Dessert is only available within the U.S., but it is widely distributed.
 I have even spotted Rice Dream at my local large grocery chain.
 See the Taste The Dream Website for a store locator.